vivekanand85/vivekanand85/README.md

 - 👋 Hi, I’m @vivekanand85
-- 👀 I’m interested in software developer role
+- 👀 I’m interested in developer role
 - 🌱 I’m currently learning dsa for java
 - 🌱 I’m currently working as web developer
 - 💞️ I’m looking to collaborate on to commit to the possibility of producing an outcome greater than one that would be developed
 - 📫 How to reach me Oviveks941@gmail.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: im very much passionate playing with coding
+- 👀 my skills are html css bootstrap javascript reacct java jdbc hibernate spring ioc,mvc,spring boot,sql familiar with node.js express.js mongodb etc...

 <!---
 vivekanand85/vivekanand85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.